-No Priority Issues arising Action to address issues Responsibility Target date 3.3 Amber Low participation in appraisal training A range of training opportunities to support managers in undertaking performance appraisals, and raise awareness of the Council's Policy, can be accessed through the Council's Learning Hub or a face to face Skills Gym.
+No Priority Issues arising Action to address issues Responsibility Target date 3.3 Pe Amber Low participation in appraisal training A range of training opportunities to support managers in undertaking performance appraisals, and raise awareness of the Council's Policy, can be accessed through the Council's Learning Hub or a face to face Skills Gym.
 We reviewed these and found them to offer a good level and quality of training.
 However, an analysis of training undertaken in the first eight months of the scheme highlighted that only 20 employees had completed e-learning modules, although over 200 employees had attended the Skills Gym.
 Implication Low level of engagement with training opportunities may reduce its effectiveness, and contribute towards the low completion rates.
-Managers who have failed to carry out appraisals, or feel they have a lack of awareness of what is required, should be encouraged to engage in the various training/policy raising opportunities available to them.
-3.4 Amber Unrealistic profiling of performance measure targets Given the unequal pattern in which performance appraisals have historically been undertaken, the assumption of an equal profile of target percentages across the year (i.e. 25% of performance appraisals to be completed in each quarter) and that 100% would be achieved within the first 12 months, would appear unrealistic.
+Managers who have failed to carry out appraisals, or feel they have a lack of awareness of what is required, should be encouraged to engage in the various training/policy raising opportunities available to them. age 10 Amber Unrealistic profiling of performance measure targets Given the unequal pattern in which performance appraisals have historically been undertaken, the assumption of an equal profile of target percentages across the year (i.e. 25% of performance appraisals to be completed in each quarter) and that 100% would be achieved within the first 12 months, would appear unrealistic.
 Implication: Adverse pressure and poor performance reporting through unrealistic expectations.
 The profiling of the corporate performance measure target should be reviewed to ensure that it is both realistic and achievable.

-No Priority Issues arising Action to address issues Responsibility Target date 3.5 Amber Lack of clear lines of responsibility During our review it was difficult to identify exactly who was responsible for undertaking performance appraisals due to the lack of readily available and current structural information and clear lines of accountability.
+No Priority Issues arising Action to address issues Responsibility Target date 3.5 Page 11 Amber Lack of clear lines of responsibility During our review it was difficult to identify exactly who was responsible for undertaking performance appraisals due to the lack of readily available and current structural information and clear lines of accountability.
 It is envisaged that once fully operational, the Agresso system should improve this situation.
 Also, at the time of our review, there were approximately 240 agency/ interim/consultancy staff working at the Council.
 Given the issues identified above, it was not possible to identify which of these officers, if any, were responsible for completing performance appraisals, and if they were, what induction process they had received on this policy.
 Finally, we noted wide ranging differences in the number of appraisals being carried out by individuals, with many as low as performing just one, but in other cases, a much more significant number.
 This suggests that the levels of delegation for undertaking appraisals could be improved upon.
 Implication: Lack of accountability contributing towards the low number of appraisals being undertaken.
-Accurate and up to date structural charts with clear lines of accountability should be maintained to identify responsibility for the completion of performance appraisals (including agency/interim/ consultancy staff).
-All such accountability should be kept within reasonable and manageable limits.